 If Facebook is any indicator, there are a startling number of people who have taken up meowing like a pirate once a year.
-The holiday’s official Facebook page has almost 150,000 likes, which translates into a lot of eyeballs learning about the importance of adopting cats around the world.
-It may be silly, but it’s also extremely effective.
+The holiday’s official Facebook page has almost 150,000 likes which translates into a lot of eyeballs learning about the importance of adopting cats around the world.
+It may seem ridiculous, but it’s extremely effective.

 We get a break from the world

 Sometimes, we all need a slathering of silly in our lives.
 Whether it’s work getting us down or anything else that’s causing stress, there’s a pretty simple remedy.
 Stand up and meow like a pirate.
-We dare you to try this without laughing, or at the very least cracking a pleased smile.
+Go ahead, we dare you to try this without laughing.